2.4. Input and Output¶

 2.4.1.
 Input Function¶

-Scripts share the global Workspace variables with the Command Window, and functions receive input data from passed arguments, so the need to prompt users to input data is not prevalent in MATLAB as is the case for most other programming languages.
-But, of course, there is a function for cases when it is needed.
+Scripts share the global Workspace variables with the Command Window, and functions receive input data from passed arguments.
+Hence, the need to prompt users to input data is not as prevalent in MATLAB as in most other programming languages.
+But, of course, there is a function for when it is needed.

 The function result = input(’PROMPT’)